tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### 13. Instructor Do: Create Views (10 min)

 Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g584fa64c5f_1_83) to begin the discussion of views.
 A **view** in SQL is a virtual table that can be created from a single table, multiple tables, or another view.
-(Slide 13)

 **File:** [query.sql](Activities/08-Ins_Create_Views/Solved/query.sql)